How to make (or break) a habit in 3 simple steps

 It’s 3pm and you’re tired.
-This time though, decide on a new behavior you want this cue to trigger – what can you do instead of reaching for a sweet snack?
+This time though, decide on a new behaviour you want this cue to trigger – what can you do instead of reaching for a sweet snack?
 You could drink a glass of water, go for a 10 minute walk outside, have some fruit, or do a quick YouTube exercise routine.
 Think of something that will distract you or satisfy the urge in a more positive way.

 Put prompts around the place to remind you – have your walking shoes under your desk, set an alert in your phone, or stick a motivating quote on your computer screen.
 Once you’ve created the routine you need to consistently repeat it.